-Learn about International Studies at Buckingham, home of the two-year degree, ranked in the top 10 for Graduate Prospects (The Sunday Times, Good University Guide 2022).
-Students are at the heart of everything we do: we’ve been 1st in England for Student Satisfaction for three years running (The Complete University Guide).
-You will love our personalised teaching model (with small class sizes), dedicated student support team, and beautiful, safe campus.
+Study International Studies at Buckingham, the home of the two-year degree, ranked in the top 10 for Graduate Prospects (The Sunday Times, Good University Guide 2022).
+Students are at the heart of everything we do: our award-winning small class tutorials ensure every student is known by name and supported throughout their studies.
+You will love our personalised teaching model, dedicated student support team, and beautiful, safe campus.

 WHY INTERNATIONAL STUDIES

 An International Studies degree at Buckingham will build your understanding of intercultural, social and political issues and prepare you for success in global organisations and government agencies.
 As an interdisciplinary degree, you will engage with the challenges and opportunities of a rapidly changing world, developing a detailed understanding of economics, politics and modern (nineteenth and twentieth century) history.

 As part of our new Flexible Honour programme, you will be able to pick your subject major –International Studies – and then choose from a wide range of modules from other subjects, enabling you to truly follow your interests and passions.

 The degree combines history, economics and politics with (optionally) law.
 There is a great deal of choice within the degree.
 The knowledge you gain through the two-year degree can then be applied to countries and regions across the world, such as Latin America, China, the Middle East and Europe.